-Old Town Mall is a nearly abandoned shopping centre in the Old Town neighbourhood of Baltimore, Maryland.
+Old Town Mall is a nearly abandoned shopping center in the Old Town neighborhood of Baltimore, Maryland.

 After World War II, Gay Street declined as families moved to the burgeoning suburbs.
-1 Old Town’s population dropped, and it became one of the poorest neighbourhoods in the city.
+1 Old Town’s population dropped, and it became one of the poorest neighborhoods in the city.

 The historic Bel Air Market was demolished in early 1997 7 with the hope that a grocery chain would locate to Old Town.
 3 In March, Kaufman’s filed for Chapter 11 bankruptcy and closed.
 5

-On April 13, 2000, Mayor Martin O’Malley unveiled a $4.8 million plan by Mid-Atlantic Realty Trust of Bel Air to revitalize Old Town Mall.
-8 The proposal included the construction of a supermarket, bank and fast-food restaurant.
+On April 13, 2000, Mayor Martin O’Malley unveiled a $4.8 million plan by the Mid-Atlantic Realty Trust of Bel Air to revitalize Old Town Mall.
+8 The proposal included the construction of a supermarket, bank, and fast-food restaurant.
 9 The project never materialized.
-In October 2002, Peterson Cos. and Safeway entered into negotiations to locate a 55,000 square-foot supermarket in the centre of Old Town, but the proposal was never acted upon.
+In October 2002, Peterson Cos. and Safeway entered into negotiations to locate a 55,000 square-foot supermarket in the center of Old Town, but the proposal was never acted upon.
 6

 - Hubert-Allen, Oliva.
 “Nothing new with Old Town Mall.”
 The Dark Room, 27 Sept.
 2012.
 Article.

 - “Now-and-then pictures: Old Town Mall in East.”
 Retro Baltimore, 15 Apr.
 2014.
 Article.